bean-frog/PVA/README.md

 #### Run the setup script .sh, or .bat depending on os)
 #### Setup script installs playsound by default.
 In order to have a sound play when being notified, simply download whatever sound you want, rename it to `sound.mp3` and put it in the same folder as the setup file (FEATURE CURRENTLY IN DEVELOPMENT, DOES NOT DO ANYTHING YET)
 #### If you select "no" when the setup script asks you to start PVA, manually start PVA when you want by running `cd ~/ *folder that contains the folder with setup and pva files, ex.
 Downloads*`, then `cd *name of folder containing setup and pva files*`, then running `python PVA-*your os*.py`
+# if this doesnt work then idk because im a javascript guy and chatgpt wrote this whole thing i have no idea if it works